trustlines-protocol/py-eth-index/README.rst

 known.

 ``ethindex importabi`` can be used to import ABIs into the postgres database.
-By default it reads two json files ``addresses.json`` and ``contracts.json`` from the current directory and adds them to the abis table.
-These files are the exact files that the relay server also reads.
+By default it reads the json file ``addresses.json`` from the current directory and adds the default abi for currency networks to the abis table.
-Their location can be specified via the ``--addresses`` and ``-contracts`` command line arguments.
+A custom abi file can be provided via ``--contracts`` option.
+The location of the ``addresses.json`` file can be specified via the ``--addresses`` command line argument.

 Usage: